-The focus of our compositional model is on the distribution of the four tracing elements, C, O, N, and S across the gas and solid phases in the disc, not on the distribution of the different species they are carried by.
+The focus of our compositional model is on the distribution of the four tracing elements, C, O, N, and S across the gas and solid phases in the disc, not on the distribution of their respective molecular carriers, as represented by the radial abundance profiles.
 When it comes to volatiles, the relevant quantity to consider is therefore the abundance of each tracing element, computed as the sum of the abundances of all the molecular carriers of that specific element.
-The partition of the molecular abundance profiles of Figure~\ref{fig:profiles} among C, O, N, and S, is shown in Figure~\ref{fig:disc_comp_elem} for both the inheritance and the reset scenarios.
+The partition of the molecular abundance profiles in Figure~\ref{fig:profiles} among C, O, N, and S, is shown in Figure~\ref{fig:disc_comp_elem} for both the inheritance and the reset scenarios.
 The dashed lines indicate the contribution from the gas phase, while the solid lines indicate that of solids.
 Note that the solid phase includes also the contribution from the rocks (see Section~\ref{sec:rocks}), in addition to the ices and the organics.
 The elemental abundances are normalised to their respective stellar value, indicated by the black, dashed, horizontal line.
 We adopt the superscript * in the notation as a general convention to distinguish the normalised abundances from the absolute ones.
-In this scale, S is at the stellar level throughout the disc, being entirely locked in rocks.
+In this scale, S is at the stellar level throughout the disc, being entirely locked into rocks.
 For the other elements, the trends reflect the phase changes of the disc material across the multiple snowlines.
 The major differences among the four scenarios are in the gaseous O, which shows higher abundances in the reset scenarios with respect to the inheritance ones.
-Such differences have significant impact on the planetary elemental ratios that are computed from O. For instance, for planets that derived their metallicity from the accretion of gas in the reset scenarios, the large fraction of O locked in the gas phase translates into sub-stellar C/O ratios.
+Such differences have a significant impact on the planetary elemental ratios that are computed from O. For instance, for planets that derived their metallicity from the accretion of gas in the reset scenarios, the large fraction of O locked in the gas phase translates into substellar C/O ratios.
 See Section~\ref{sec:res_accretion} for further discussion of this and other effects.